Jogga/haze/src/privacy.md

 Thank you for your interest in the privacy notices for this newsletter.
 I'd like to inform you thoroughly and transparently on the protection of your personal data.

-### What to expect from this newsletter

-I love to discover and listen to new music.
-I compile these songs to playlists which I like to publish.
-The genres I enjoy most are indie rock, electronica, folk, and psychedelic music, but you might encounter the occasional hip-hop or R&B track.
-I publish the playlists on soundcloud and spotify, but I am not affiliated with these services.

-Besides curating the songs, I'll put in the effort to do an artwork for each playlist.
-I really enjoy doing free, explorative, and creative work.

-And by the way: I'm employed as a product designer.
-This is a side project I do just for fun.
-I try to send new playlists on the beginning of each month.
-Don't be mad if I miss one ;)

 ### Double opt-in and logging

 To subscribe to this newsletter you have to do a double opt-in.
 This means that after submitting your email address on the https://haze.email website, I'll send you a confirmation email.
 You have to confirm your intention to subscribe to my newsletter by pressing the button in this email.
 This is a security measure to prevent strangers from signing people up for newsletters that they possibly don't want to receive.